-Our 2019 Annual Report on Form 10-K may be accessed through the date of the annual meeting by all shareholders under the "Investor Relations" tab of our website at www.oxfordinc.com.
-We will also provide without charge, at the written request of any shareholder of record as of April 17, 2020, a hard copy of our 2019 Annual Report on Form 10-K, including the audited financial statements, as filed with the SEC, excluding exhibits.
+Our 2020 Annual Report on Form 10-K may be accessed through the date of the annual meeting by all shareholders under the "Investor Relations" tab of our website at www.oxfordinc.com.
+We will also provide without charge, at the written request of any shareholder of record as of April 16, 2021, a hard copy of our 2020 Annual Report on Form 10-K, including the audited financial statements, as filed with the SEC, excluding exhibits.
 We will provide copies of the exhibits if they are requested by eligible shareholders.
 We may impose a reasonable fee for providing the exhibits.
-Requests for copies of our 2019 Annual Report on Form 10-K should be mailed to our company's headquarters at Oxford Industries, Inc., 999 Peachtree Street, N.E., Suite 688, Atlanta, Georgia 30309, Attention: Investor Relations.
+Requests for copies of our 2020 Annual Report on Form 10-K should be mailed to our company's headquarters at Oxford Industries, Inc., 999 Peachtree Street, N.E., Suite 688, Atlanta, Georgia 30309, Attention: Investor Relations or emailed to investorrelations@oxfordinc.com.